 Nutting et al. (2011) assessed whether parotid-sparing IMRT reduced the incidence of severe xerostomia, a common late side effect of RT to the head and neck.
-Ninety-four patients with pharyngeal squamous cell carcinoma were randomly assigned to receive IMRT (N = 47) or CRT (N = 47).
+Ninety-four patients with pharyngeal squamous cell carcinoma were randomly assigned to receive IMRT (n = 47) or CRT (n = 47).
 The primary endpoint was the proportion of patients with grade 2 or worse xerostomia at 12 months.
 Median follow-up was 44 months.
-Six patients from each group died before 12 months; seven patients from the CRT and two from the IMRT group were not assessed at 12 months.
+Six patients from each group died before 12 months; 7 patients from the CRT and 2 from the IMRT group were not assessed at 12 months.
 At 12 months, xerostomia side effects were reported in 73 of 82 patients.
 Grade 2 or worse xerostomia at 12 months was significantly lower in the IMRT group (38%) than in the CRT group (74%).
 The only recorded acute AE of grade 2 or worse that differed significantly between the treatment groups was fatigue, which was more prevalent in the IMRT group.
-At 24 months, significant benefits were seen in recovery of saliva secretion with IMRT compared with CRT, as were clinically significant improvements in dry-mouth-specific and global QOL scores.
+At 24 months, grade 2 or worse xerostomia was significantly less common with IMRT than with CRT.
+At 12 and 24 months, significant benefits were seen in recovery of saliva secretion with IMRT compared with CRT, as were clinically significant improvements in dry-mouth-specific and global QOL scores.
 At 24 months, no significant differences were seen between randomized groups in non-xerostomia late toxicities, LRC or OS.
 The authors concluded that sparing the parotid glands with IMRT significantly reduces the incidence of xerostomia and leads to recovery of saliva secretion and improvements in associated QOL.